Top 10 tips for positive mental health

 Our Senior Prefect Team have identified what they consider to be the most useful websites that students and parents can explore if they are seeking support for mental health issues.

-The School counsellor, Sally Gray, is in school on a Wednesday and Thursday.
-Appointments can be made with her via the Head of Section or Mrs Buck, the Deputy Head, or Mrs Clark, the Designated Safeguarding Lead.
-We also run a Positive Mental Health group for students in the Sixth Form as part of the Wednesday afternoon activities.
+The School counsellor, Sally Gray, is in school on a Tuesday, Wednesday and Thursday.
+Appointments can be made with her via the Head of Section, Mrs Ellerby, Assistant Head, or Mrs Clark, the Designated Safeguarding Lead.